Join the Successful Industry Programme

 Who can join and why?

-Associate Membership is open to metal traders and exchanges, component manufacturers, product manufacturers, original equipment manufacturers (OEMs) and retailers.
+Associate Membership is open to any company in the downstream supply chain (post smelter level), including metal traders and exchanges, component manufacturers, product manufacturers, original equipment manufacturers (OEMs) and retailers.

 Through receiving regular alerts on risk, reports on success of mitigation and other information, Associate members are able to perform enhanced due diligence on supply chains, and by contributing a membership fee, also support the sustainable financing of ITSCI, sharing in the cost burden of due diligence through the supply chain.
 The information that ITSCI provides also enables downstream companies to accurately report on their due diligence efforts to the SEC or other regulations.
 See also Downstream funding the ‘middle path’ on due diligence costs